ssalvaterra/LIB-201/transcribing.md

 # 4. Metadata Tags

 Tagging, annotating, or marking-up a document is a common practice for text analysis.
 Why is this?
 Think about the things someone might talk to you about in a letter.
 They might mention people they talked about, places they went, or a book they read.
 Now think about the contents of 6,000 letters, and all of this information together!
-Tagging will allow us to use the information in the collection of thousands of letters to track these trends over time.
+Tagging will allow us to use the information in the collection of thousands of letters to track these trends over time, explore topics, and find people.

 Think of tagging the letter like highlighting categories of information with a different color highlighter.
 All of the people's names are blue, the places are purple, etc. Transkribus does the same thing.